 Earlier this year, the marketing team from West Coast Wilderness Railway joined forces with marketing professionals from NRMA Expeditions (Gordon River Cruises) and World Heritage Cruises to create the entry for Strahan on behalf of our local tourism organization, Destination West Coast.

-The entry won its category and Strahan has been crowned Top Tiny Town and will now go into the national competition – wish us luck!
+The entry won its category and Strahan has been crowned Top Tiny Town!
+From there, we went national, taking out the Australian Top Tiny Town!

 Wondering what all the fuss is about?
 Check out the winning entry here: